With new owner, beloved White’s Ferry has a chance of reopening

 And those who boarded and disembarked on the Maryland side couldn’t miss the massive bronze structure beside the dock: a 107-year-old statue of a Confederate soldier.

-Last summer, in the midst of the country’s reckoning over the death of George Floyd, the statue was vandalized and toppled.
+Last summer, in the midst of the country’s protests over racial injustice, the statue was vandalized and toppled.

 The Browns decided to replace one Confederate soldier’s name with another, replacing the “Gen. Jubal A. Early” sign with the words: “Historic White’s Ferry.”
 They put the statue into storage, but left the stone pedestal engraved with the words “always love the thin gray line” intact.